That BIG 80s Party with DJ Dave Paul and friends

 DJ Dave Paul plays all the hits you tried to record onto a cassette tape off the radio as well as the deep cuts you loved.

-Rap, New Wave, Freestyle, R&B, Rock, Pop and much more.
+New Wave, Synthpop, Freestyle, Rap, Dance, R&B, Rock, Pop and guilty pleasures.

 Come by and relive the decade and if you weren't around in the '80s, come experience what you missed.